History of Yemen: The Zaydis and Ottomans

-Imam al-Mutawakkil Yahya Sharaf ad-Din ruled over the northern highlands including Sana'a while Aden was held by the last Tahiride Sultan 'Amir ibn Dauod.
+Imam al-Mutawakkil Yahya Sharaf ad-Din ruled over the northern highlands including Sanaa while Aden was held by the last Tahiride Sultan 'Amir ibn Dauod.
 Hadım Suleiman Pasha stormed Aden in 1538, killing its ruler and extended Ottoman's authority to include Zabid in 1539 and eventually Tihama in its entirety.
 Zabid became the administrative headquarters of Yemen Eyalet.
 The Ottoman governors did not exercise much control over the highlands; they held sway mainly in the southern coastal region, particularly around Zabid, Mocha and Aden.
 Out of 80,000 soldiers sent to Yemen from Egypt between 1539 – 1547, only 7,000 survived.
 The Ottoman accountant-general in Egypt remarks:

 We have seen no foundry like Yemen for our soldiers.
 Each time we have sent an expeditionary force there, it has melted away like salt dissolved in water.

 The Ottoman sent yet another expeditionary force to Zabid in 1547 while Imam al-Mutawakkil Yahya Sharaf ad-Din was ruling the highlands independently.
 Imam al-Mutawakkil Yahya chose his son Ali to succeed him, a decision that infuriated his other son al-Mutahhar ibn Yahya.
 Al-Mutahhar was lame and therefore not qualified for the Imamate.
 He urged Oais Pasha, the Ottoman colonial governor in Zabid, to attack his father.
-Indeed, Ottoman troops supported by tribal forces loyal to Imam al-Mutahhar stormed Ta'izz and marched north toward Sana'a in August 1547.
+Indeed, Ottoman troops supported by tribal forces loyal to Imam al-Mutahhar stormed Ta'izz and marched north toward Sanaa in August 1547.
 The Turks officially made Imam al-Mutahhar a Sanjak-bey with authority over 'Amran.
-Imam al-Mutahhar assassinated the Ottoman colonial governor and recaptured Sana'a but the Ottomans led by Özdemir Pasha, forced al-Mutahhar to retreat to his fortress in Thula. Özdemir Pasha effectively put Yemen under Ottoman rule between 1552 and 1560.
-He garrisoned the main cities, built new fortresses and rendered secure the main routes. Özdemir died in Sana'a in 1561 to be succeeded by Mahmud Pasha.
+Imam al-Mutahhar assassinated the Ottoman colonial governor and recaptured Sanaa but the Ottomans led by Özdemir Pasha, forced al-Mutahhar to retreat to his fortress in Thula. Özdemir Pasha effectively put Yemen under Ottoman rule between 1552 and 1560.
+He garrisoned the main cities, built new fortresses and rendered secure the main routes. Özdemir died in Sanaa in 1561 to be succeeded by Mahmud Pasha.